dankelley/imageDigitizer/README.md

 # Installation

-The package may be installed by typing
+Since imageDigitizer is not on CRAN, it is installed by typing

     remotes::install_github("dankelley/imageDigitizer")